Customers’ Top 6 Questions About Light Dep Covers

 2. What is the intended purpose or most common use for this product?

 - Panda was not made for light deprivation.
-It is commonly used for silage film, as reflective film for indoor grow rooms, or as hydroponic liners.
+It is commonly used a silage film, as a reflective film for indoor grow rooms, or as a hydroponic liner.

 - Woven is typically used as environmental containment liners, remediation covers, or as temporary stockpile covers.